lrse/forest-simulator/README.md

 ## Reference
-This dataset was publish in the paper:
+This dataset was published in the paper:
 Raverta Capua F., Schandin J., De Cristóforis, P.: Training point-based deep learning networks for forest segmentation with synthetic data.
 Presented to the ICPR 2024, publicly available in arxiv.